Strengthening One Health Disease Surveillance and Response in Southern Africa – A Strategy Against Climate-Driven Disease Outbreaks

 Background

-Samoa was awarded US$4.8 million from the Pandemic Fund to bolster the country’s prevention, preparedness, and response (PPR) capabilities through the One Health approach.
-The grant leveraged an additional US$320,000 in co-investment and US$5.5 million in co-financing.
-The three Implementing Entities for the project are the Food and Agriculture Organization of the United Nations (FAO), the World Bank, and the World Health Organization (WHO).
+Sri Lanka was awarded US$18.4 million from the Pandemic Fund to reduce pandemic and other public health risks and boost the country’s resilience.
+The grant mobilized an additional US$7.7 million in co-investment and US$197 million in co-financing.
+The four Implementing Entities (IEs) are the Asian Development Bank (ADB), the Food and Agriculture Organization of the United Nations (FAO), UNICEF, the World Bank, and the World Health Organization (WHO).

 For general inquiries: the_pandemic_fund@worldbank.org